 Labcorp and Quest Diagnostics are the designated freestanding network providers for out-patient laboratory services in Delaware.
-Highmark Delaware members, hospitals, and physicians must use the designated network provider of laboratory services for claims to process at the in-network level.
-As is the case for any service, members may be responsible for the difference between the billed amount and the amount paid by Highmark Delaware when an out-of-network provider is utilized.
-If a member lives and receives services outside of Highmark Delaware's service area, the local Blue Plan's provider network contract will apply.
+Highmark members, hospitals, and physicians must use the designated network provider of laboratory services for claims to process at the in-network level.
+As is the case for any service, members may be responsible for the difference between the billed amount and the amount paid by Highmark when an out-of-network provider is utilized.
+If the ordering physician is located in another state, for benefits to be paid, the member must use a lab provider that contracts directly with the Blue Cross Blue Shield plan in whose state the ordering physician is located..

-Members who present multiple lab slips from providers who are in network with Highmark Delaware during the same lab visit will only be responsible for one copay.
+Members who present multiple lab slips from providers who are in network with Highmark during the same lab visit will only be responsible for one copay.
 If you have lab slips from multiple providers with one or more providers who are out state, please contact a Highmark Customer Care Advocate at 1-844-459-6452 for assistance.